daac-tools/vaporetto/README.md

 You can also specify a word dictionary with `--dict` argument.
 A word dictionary is a file with words per line.

+The trainer does not accept empty lines.
+Therefore, remove all empty lines from the corpus before training.

 You can specify all arguments above multiple times.

 ### Model Manipulation